rc-kid/rckid/SDK.md

 `RCKID_AUDIO_DEBUG`

 Enables the audio output on cartridge available pins 14 & 15 for further processing by the cartridge or easier debugging via the cartridge port.

+## Graphics

+Two basic graphic modes are supported - _bitmap_ and _tile_ oriented.
+The _bitmap_ mode utilizes bitmaps, canvases and framebuffers that support either 8 or 16 bpp and